 Contributions to Mimi are most welcome!
 You can interact with the Mimi development team via issues and pull requests on Github, and in the Mimi Framework forum.

-This work is supported by the Alfred P. Sloan Foundation and by the National Science Foundation through the Network for Sustainable Climate Risk Management (SCRiM) under NSF cooperative agreement GEO-1240507.
+This work is supported by the Alfred P. Sloan Foundation through Resources for the Future’s Social Cost of Carbon Initiative and by the National Science Foundation through the Network for Sustainable Climate Risk Management (SCRiM) under NSF cooperative agreement GEO-1240507.